philstutorials/philstutorials.github.io/CPSC359W.md

 ### Week of January 28st:
 During the first tutorial we will practice minimizing three and four variable Boolean functions using the map method.

-The second tutorial is about becoming familiar with the Logisim application.
-Your first two assignments will use this.
+The second tutorial is dedicated to familiarizing ourselves with Logisim.
+Your first two assignments will require that you use this.

 This is what Karnaugh maps look like..